carlosavila7/obsidian-vault-forms/README.md

  - [X] Test expresson while creating/updating a form field
  - [X] While reading a path, if the the path resolves to a folder, the output must be an array of the file names inside of it.
 Currently it does not work if the path is not referencing a note
     - this could be use to create links between notes.
 Relational data
- - [ ] Enable the user to customize the naming of a resultant note on the submit of the form
+ - [X] Enable the user to customize the naming of a resultant note on the submit of the form
     - allow to reference fields to compose the name.
- - [ ] Review the special caracters to reference fields on expressions
+ - [ ] Review the special characters to reference fields on expressions
     - allow it to be changed on the settings page

 ### bugs